 Alamere Falls is a beautiful waterfall deep within the Phillip Burton Wilderness.
-The falls are a dramatic sight as water cascades over a ~30 foot tall cliff onto the south end of Wildcat Beach.
+The falls are a dramatic sight as water cascades over a ~40-foot-tall (~12 m) cliff onto the south end of Wildcat Beach.
 While no easy trek—a 13-mile (20 km) minimum round-trip hike is required—this spectacular spot is a popular—and a sometimes overcrowded—visitor draw.
 Take note: it is also the site of multiple search-and-rescue operations each year.
 Beware of getting too close to cliff edges and be mindful of coastal erosion!

 There is NO park-sanctioned "Alamere Falls Trail"